BimalRajGyawali/ncit/README.md

 # NCIT - Nepal College of Information Technology
-College website with django.
+Unofficial College website with django.
 Live at https://bimalrajgyawali.pythonanywhere.com/

+Documentation for this project is at https://bimalrajgyawali.github.io/ncit-docs/index.html

 # Setting up the project in your local machine